marcdubois71450/web-discord-message/README.md

 # web-discord-message

+During this project we will create a website from zero, at the end on the site it will be possible to send a message on discord.
+Available on the internet with a domain name in https!

 # Create a free domain name on freenom.com.

 Replace monsuperdomain.com with what enchants you (especially depending on what will be available for free)